jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 Nested classes can be `public` or `private` and all have access to the enclosing class' members.
 The enclosing class can only access the `public` members of a `private` nested class
 (less common approach) and access to all members of a `public` nested class (more common approach).

-Nested classes declared `public` are accessible ouside the enclosing class but would need to be fully qualified using scope resolution operators.
+Nested classes declared `public` are accessible outside the enclosing class but would need to be fully qualified using scope resolution operators.

 ```cpp
 class EnclosingClass